Using the ModSeqR package

 one of:

-"wilcox"– Wilcoxon rank-sum test on per-sample methylation fractions"fast_fisher"– fast Fisher’s exact test on aggregated counts"r_fisher"– Fisher’s exact test via base R"log_reg"– logistic regression–based test
+"beta_bin"– beta-binomial likelihood-ratio test (accounts for overdispersion across replicates)"wilcox"– Wilcoxon rank-sum test on per-sample methylation fractions"fast_fisher"– fast Fisher’s exact test on aggregated counts"r_fisher"– Fisher’s exact test via base R"log_reg"– logistic regression–based test

 If calc_type is left as NULL (the default),